clburlison/clburlison.com/content/post/2018-02-07-macos-beta-images.md

     ```bash
     hdiutil detach /dev/disk<number_from_step2>
     ```
-1. Convert the shadow path mounted dmg to compressed dmg.
+1. Convert the shadow dmg to compressed dmg.
     ```bash
     hdiutil convert -format UDZO -o 10.13.4b2.dmg /path/to/10.13.3.dmg -shadow
     ```
 1. Now you will want to delete shadow file manually.
-It will be next to your 10.13.3.dmg with .shadow extension.
+It will be next to your 10.13.3.dmg with `.shadow` extension.

 This dmg can now be used in [vfuse], imaging, etc. for DEP testing.